Spinal Fusion is a Treatment Option at Tampa General Hospital

 - And other spine conditions that weaken the spine or reduce spinal stability

 Tampa General Hospital features one of the largest neuroscience intensive care units on the west coast of Florida and provides comprehensive treatment and care for patients in need of a spinal fusion or other spine surgery.
-We have been recognized by U.S. News & World Report as High Performing in Neurology & Neurosurgery.
+We have been recognized by U.S. News & World Report as a High Performing Hospital for Neurology & Neurosurgery.
 Our surgeons are highly experienced and skilled in the most advanced surgical techniques, including image-guided surgery and laparoscopic (minimally invasive) procedures.